ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-Why are pirates called pirates?
-Because they arrr!
+Dad, can you put my shoes on?
+I don't think they'll fit me.

 [
-Thu Oct 30 00:28:36 UTC 2025
+Fri Oct 31 00:27:54 UTC 2025
  ]